PsyChoDev14/Simple-Voice-Chat/README.md

 ## Usage

-### Creating a Server

-1. Click on the "Create Server" button.
-2. The server address will be displayed.
-Share this address with others who want to join your voice chat.

 ### Joining a Server

-1. Enter the server address provided by the server creator in the input field.
-2. Click the "Join Server" button.
-3. Click the "Start Chat" button to start the voice chat.
+1. Click the "Start Chat" button to start the voice chat.

 ### Leaving the Chat